 The Ishikawa Diagram

-With its modules REM.Net and Risk.Net, CAQ.Net® software offers you comprehensive support for tracking down the root causes of problems and uncovering idle potential for improvement.
+With the Complaint Management System REM.Net and the Risk Management Software Risk.Net, CAQ.Net® offers you comprehensive support for tracking down the root causes of problems and uncovering idle potential for improvement.
 Apart from Ishikawa and 5-Why, CAQ.Net® also contains a variety of other powerful cause and effect research methods.
 Use the most refined research tools that today’s quality management has to offer and efficiently shed light on the hidden causes of problems.